emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 Emscripten provides a ``SAFE_HEAP`` mode, which can be activated by running ``emcc`` with ``-s SAFE_HEAP=1``.
-This will catch both null pointer reads and writes, and causes an exception, but it is a slow, and does not tell you the exact line numbers unless you compile with ``-g``.
+This will catch both null pointer reads and writes, and causes an exception, but it is slower, and does not tell you the exact line numbers unless you compile with ``-g``.

 UBSan will tell you exactly where the null deference happened, and works for